vijay176us/istio-workshop-solo/istio-basics/04-secure-services-with-istio.md

 ## Enable strict mTLS

-You can lock down the secure access to all services in the `istioinaction` namespace to require mTLS using a peer authentication policy.
-Execute this command to define a default policy for the `istioinaction` namespace that updates all of the servers to accept only mTLS traffic:
+You can lock down the secure access to all services in your Istio service mesh to require mTLS using a peer authentication policy.
+Execute this command to define a default policy for the `istio-system` namespace that updates all of the servers to accept only mTLS traffic:

 ```bash
 kubectl apply -n istio-system -f - <<EOF